 The Company accounts for its business combinations under the provisions of Accounting Standards Codification ("ASC") Topic 805-10, Business Combinations ("ASC 805-10"), which requires that the purchase method of accounting be used for all business combinations.
 Assets acquired and liabilities assumed are recorded at the date of acquisition at their respective fair values.
 For transactions that are business combinations, the Company evaluates the existence of goodwill.
 Goodwill represents the excess purchase price over the fair value of the tangible net assets and intangible assets acquired in a business combination.
-ASC 805-10 also specifies criteria that intangible assets acquired in a business combination must meet to be recognized and reported apart from goodwill.
+ASC 805-10 also specifies criteria that intangible assets acquired in a business combinations must meet to be recognized and reported apart from goodwill.
 Acquisition-related expenses are recognized separately from the business combinations and are expensed as incurred.

 The estimated fair value of net assets acquired, including the allocation of the fair value to identifiable assets and liabilities, was determined using established valuation techniques.
 A fair value measurement is determined as the price we would receive to sell an asset or pay to transfer a liability in an orderly transaction between market participants at the measurement date.
 In the context of purchase accounting, the determination of fair value often involves significant judgments and estimates by management, including the selection of valuation methodologies, estimates of future revenues, costs and cash flows, discount rates, and selection of comparable companies.
 The estimated fair values reflected in the purchase accounting rely on management's judgment and the expertise of a third-party valuation firm engaged to assist in concluding on the fair value measurements.
-For each business combination completed during the three months ended March 31, 2022, the estimated fair value of identifiable intangible assets, primarily consisting of agent relationships and tradenames, was determined using the relief-from-royalty and multi-period excess earnings methods.
-The most significant assumptions under these methods include the estimated remaining useful life, expected future revenue, annual agent revenue attrition, costs to develop new agents, knowledge of the business and projected financial information of the Company.
+For each business combination completed during the six months ended June 30, 2022, the estimated fair value of identifiable intangible assets, primarily consisting of agent relationships and tradenames, was determined using useful life, expected future revenue, annual agent revenue attrition, costs to develop new agents, charges for contributory assets, tax rate, discount rate and tax amortization benefit.
+Management has developed these assumptions on the basis of historical knowledge of the business and projected financial information of the Company.
 These assumptions may vary based on future events, perceptions of different market participants and other factors outside the control of management, and such variations may be significant to estimated values.